dorukerel3/wled/README.md

 ## Project Overview

-The system consists of a controller motherboard and three purpose-built LED PCBs ("light sticks") of graduated lengths.
-The motherboard hosts a bare **ESP32-S3-WROOM-1-N16R8** module, USB-C power and programming, Li-ion battery charging, 3.3 V regulation, a 5 V logic-level shifter for the LED data line, and a MOSFET high-side power switch that lets the firmware cut power to the LED chain entirely.
+The system consists of a controller motherboard and three purpose built LED PCBs ("light sticks") of graduated lengths.
+The motherboard hosts a bare **ESP32-S3-WROOM-1-N16R8** module, USB Type C power and programming, Li ion battery charging, 3.3 V regulation, a 5 V logic level shifter for the LED data line, and a MOSFET high side power switch that lets the firmware cut power to the LED chain entirely.

-The three light sticks carry **11**, **6**, and **4** WS2812B LEDs respectively — **21 in total**, which is exactly what the firmware is compiled for (`PIXEL_COUNTS=21`).
-The firmware is a minimal, targeted fork of WLED `v16.0.1`: one new build environment and a one-line source patch that makes the boot power state a compile-time default, so a freshly flashed unit ships with its LED power stage off and correct switch polarity, with zero post-flash configuration.
+The three light sticks carry **11**, **6**, and **4** WS2812B LEDs respectively, **21 in total**, which is exactly what the firmware is compiled for (`PIXEL_COUNTS=21`).
+The firmware is a minimal, targeted fork of WLED `v16.0.1`: one new build environment and a single line source patch that makes the boot power state a compile time default, so a freshly flashed unit ships with its LED power stage off and correct switch polarity, needing no configuration after flashing.

 ---

 ## Hardware Gallery

-The physical production results of the custom-designed hardware, motherboard and light sticks:
+The physical production results of the custom hardware, motherboard and light sticks:

 ### Motherboard
 <img src="images/motherboard_front.jpg" width="400" alt="Motherboard Front"> <img src="images/motherboard_back.jpg" width="400" alt="Motherboard Back">